kvalle/grinder-bloggpost/post.md

 1. *The Console*: Coordinates agent processes, and collates and displays statistics.

 ![Overview of the Grinder framework](./images/grinder-overview.png)

+In this tutorial we'll keep things simple, and focus on the worker and agent precesses.
+We will start an agent process manually, providing it with a test script and configuration, leaving the console and distributed testing out for now.

+The test script is simply file with Python (or Clojure) code.
+Grinder expects to find a class called `TestRunner`, and implementations of two methods: `__init__` and `__call__`.
+The init-method is called by Grinder initially to set up the test, and call-method is then called repeatedly for each iteration of the testing.

+Lets see a simple "hello world" example.

+    from net.grinder.script.Grinder import grinder
+    from net.grinder.script import Test

+    # defining a simple "hello world" function, in order to have something to test
+    def hello_world():
+        thread = grinder.getThreadNumber()
+        print '> worker thread %d: hello world!' % thread

+    class TestRunner:

+        def __init__(self):
+            # creating a Grinder test object
+            test = Test(1, "saying hello")
+            # creating a proxy, by wrapping the hello world function with our Test-object
+            self.wrapped_hello = test.wrap(hello_world)

+        def __call__(self):
+            # calling "hello world" through the wrapped function
+            self.wrapped_hello()

+The important part to note in the above code is the `Test` object.
+This object represents a basic operation of testing with Grinder.
+We wrap our `hello_world` function with the test object, which tells Grinder to start timing and recording it.
+Notice also that we are calling Grinder's wrapped version, not the function itself.

+Next we need a test configuration.

+    grinder.script = hello.py

+    grinder.processes = 1
+    grinder.threads = 4
+    grinder.runs = 5

+    grinder.useConsole = false
+    grinder.logDirectory = log

+Here we first tells Grinder which test script to run.
+Then we specify that we only want one worker process started, and that the worker process should initiate four threads, each making five calls to our `__call__` method.
+The final two lines tell Grinder not to expect us to use the console (thus avoiding some output warnings) and where to put the log files describing the test results.

+Now we are ready to run the test.
+Start Grinder using the following command:

+    java -cp lib/grinder.jar net.grinder.Grinder hello.properties

+Or, more conveniently by using the [startAgent script](https://github.com/kvalle/grinder-workshop):

+    ./startAgent.sh hello.properties

+This should result in the printing of "hello world" a number of times and produce some files in the `log` directory.
+The `data_xyz.log` file contains a detailed summary of the test events, while the `out_xyz.log` file provides a summary of the results.

+             Tests    Errors   Mean Test    Test Time    TPS Time (ms)    Standard
+                                            Deviation
+                                            (ms)

+    Test 1   20       0        0.90         3.05         625.00    "saying hello"

+    Totals   20       0        0.90         3.05         625.00

 ## Bootstrapping the Framework